kduraiswami/plateau/thoughts.md

 Two goals - this is my vision
-User can create a workout with long text description, workouts have tags, comments and descriptions User can upload their own personal profile picture from local device user can see a feed of all workouts created - displaying tags, comments, descriptions
+User can create a workout with long text description, workouts have tags, comments and descriptions user can see a feed of all workouts created - displaying tags, comments, descriptions

 Comments belong to user